VincentPiegsa/NeuralNetwork/neuralnetwork/README.md

 # Source Code
-Source code of the minimalistic neural network.
+Source code of the minimalistic neural network, ready to use as a Python module.

 # Usage
 Download and import the module using